 The Oldest Trick in the Book (Because It Actually Works)

-I appreciate the honesty of this photo from u/floofyfluffpuff.
-It’s a genuinely tiny New York City studio bed, sofa, TV, bookshelf, and basically nothing else and it doesn’t pretend to be anything bigger.
+I appreciate how honest this photo from u/floofyfluffpuff is.
+It’s a genuinely tiny New York City studio, bed, sofa, TV, bookshelf, and basically nothing else, and it doesn’t pretend to be anything bigger.
 What it does smartly is lean one oversized mirror against the wall and let physics do the rest.

 Other Space-Saving Wins in This Micro-Studio

-Bottom line: a full-length leaner mirror or large framed wall mirror returns more perceived space per dollar than any other single purchase you can make for a small apartment.
+Bottom line: a full-length leaner mirror returns more perceived space per dollar than almost any other single purchase you can make for a small apartment.
 The rose gold frame adds warmth to an otherwise very neutral palette.
 Win-win.

 Dusty Rose and Rattan: What “Cozy” Actually Looks Like When Done With Intention